ihucos/zvenv/README.md

 Virtualenv for everything

 ## Install
-Distributed as a small (68K) static binary.
+Distributed as a small (68 Klobytes) static binary.

 ## Usage
 ```